kubernetes/community/contributors/design-proposals/deployment.md

 ### Rollback

 We want to allow the user to rollback a deployment.
-To rollback a completed (or ongoing) deployment, the user can create (or update) a deployment with DeploymentSpec.PodTemplateSpec = oldRC.PodTemplateSpec.
+To rollback a completed (or ongoing) deployment, user can create (or update) a deployment with DeploymentSpec.PodTemplateSpec = oldRC.PodTemplateSpec.

 ## Deployment Strategies